Nikita99100/SemanticNetwork/README.md

 # SemanticNetwork
-building a semantic network with deeppavlov
+Degree work.
+Building a semantic network of a fragment of an educational text.